44% on ARC-AGI-1 in 67 cents

 The biggest increases in scores were due to

-Interesting results Since I am no longer training on inputs, this approach is now supervised.
-Both training and test loss are now worse, yet it scores better!
-Also its more stable and there’s less variance in scores.
+Since I am no longer training on inputs, this approach is now supervised.
+What’s weird is that the test loss is now worse, yet it scores better!
+Also it is more stable and there’s less variance in scores.

 Before NorMuon, I tried vanilla Muon.
 Obviously it trained much faster than AdamW, but the loss (and scores) would loiter at the end instead of converging.
 I found that cranking down the momentum and/or LR drastically at this point helped, but I didn’t want to make manually changes like this.
 When I switched to NorMuon, the problem disappeared